DanielOaks/mlpds/src/pages/guides/what-is-critique.md

 ### For the Critiquer: Another new person needs to learn the culture of the MLPDS...

 This is supposed to happen.
-New people aren't magic. <Ponymote mote="twismile" text="We need more magic in the sub."/> Now we have a [brand new guide here to introduce new peoples to the sub](http://www.reddit.com/r/MLPdrawingschool/comments/r84ig/sub_etiquette_the_first_stop_guide/).
+New people aren't magic. <Ponymote mote="twismile" text="We need more magic in the sub."/> Now we have a <router-link to="/guides/sub-etiquette">brand new guide here to introduce new peoples to the sub</router-link>.

 ### For the Artist: I'm brand new, what's going on?

-To help you on your way we've got a large number of guides here, start at the guide above, move on to [DON'T PANIC](http://www.reddit.com/r/MLPdrawingschool/comments/nxdpy/dont_panic_a_drawing_guide_from_beginner_to/) and go from there.
+To help you on your way we've got a large number of guides here, start at the guide above, move on to <router-link to="/guides/dont-panic">DON'T PANIC</router-link> and go from there.
 Explore the guides and ask any questions that come to mind.

 ## Problem 3.
 Giving and Receiving Advice